hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 ### Snapshot taking procedure

 1. Initiate snapshot: generate new `ongoingSnapshotId`, notify all processors
+2. Write `JobExecutionRecord`
+3. Clear ongoing snapshot map.
-2. 1st snapshot phase (`saveSnapshot` + `snapshotCommitPrepare`):
+4. 1st snapshot phase (`saveSnapshot` + `snapshotCommitPrepare`):
    Each processor instance writes its state to `IMap` as "chunk"
-3. Make decision: if all processors succeeded in 1st phase then the snapshot will be committed in 2nd phase, otherwise it will be rolled back.
+5. Make decision: if all processors succeeded in 1st phase then the snapshot will be committed in 2nd phase, otherwise it will be rolled back.
-4. Save decision to `IMap` as `SnapshotVerificationRecord` and in `JobExecutionRecord`.
+6. Save decision to `IMap` as `SnapshotVerificationRecord` and in `JobExecutionRecord`.
    `JobExecutionRecord` contains also updated `snapshotId`.
-5. Delete previous snapshot data.
+7. Delete previous snapshot data.
-6. 2nd snapshot phase (`snapshotCommitFinish`) with decision made earlier.
+8. 2nd snapshot phase (`snapshotCommitFinish`) with decision made earlier.
    This step can be performed concurrently with processing of next items and must ultimately succeed.
-7. Schedule next snapshot
+9. Schedule next snapshot

 Snapshotting uses alternating pair of maps `__jet.snapshot.<jobId>.<0 or 1>`: one contains the last successful snapshot, the other one contains the snapshot currently being performed (if any).